Worship of Goddess Siddhidatri on the Ninth Day of NavratriScroll Down to read more

-The ninth manifestation of Goddess Durga is Siddhidatri, worshipped on the tenth day of Navratri 2015.
+The ninth manifestation of Goddess Durga is Siddhidatri, worshipped on the ninth day of Navratri 2015.
 Maa Siddhidatri has supernatural healing powers.
 This Goddess is admired to offer all types of Siddhi (perfection) to her devotees and thus recognized as 'Siddhidatri'.
 She is always in a heavenly, happy and charming pose.
 She has four arms and sits on a lotus.
 Her arms hold Gada (bludgeon), Chakra, Shankh (scallop shell) and lotus flower.

 Worshipping Goddess Siddhidatri on the final day of Durga Navratri bestows all Siddhis to her worshippers and it marks the successful completion of their Navratri Poojan Utsav.
 According to the Markendey Puran, there are significantly 8 types of "Siddhi"Â?????? namely - Anima, Mahima, Garima, Laghima, Prapti, Prakyamya, Inshitva, and Vashitva respectively.
 Thus, by worshipping Devi Siddhidatri, the devotees can certainly attain all Siddhis.